opensearch-project/project-website/_posts/2025-10-13-batch-processing-semantic-highlighting.md

 * **K=10**: Moderate to significant improvement (46-504% for P50, 46-279% for P90)
 * **K=50**: Dramatic improvement (37-1344% for P50, 33-445% for P90)
 * **Short documents benefit more**: Up to 1344% faster (P50) vs 147% for long documents at k=50
+  * **Why the difference?** Long documents could exceed the model's 512 token limit, requiring multiple chunked inference runs even with batch processing.
+Short documents can be processed in a single pass, maximizing the benefit of batching.
 * **P50 shows larger gains**: Median latency improves more than tail latency, but both benefit significantly

 ### Throughput